Ethiopia ratifies Nile treaty in snub to Egypt

 Under a 1929 pact, Egypt is entitled to 55.5 billion cubic metres a year of the Nile's flow of around 84 billion cubic metres.

-But, along with other upstream neighbours such as Kenya and Uganda, Ethiopia argues that this pact is outdated.
-Ethiopia has dismissed talk of military action as "psychological warfare".
+But, along with other upstream neighbours such as Kenya and Sudan, Ethiopia argues that this pact is outdated.
+Ethiopia has also dismissed the talk of military action as "psychological warfare".

 Officials in Addis Ababa say a technical analysis compiled by experts from Ethiopia, Sudan and Egypt provides assurances to downstream nations that the dam being built by an Italian firm will not have a negative impact on the river's water levels.